adafruit/Adafruit-GFX-Library/fontconvert/fontconvert_win.md

 make install
 ```
 Once you're finished, go inside "C:\MinGW\include" and there should be a new folder named "freetype2".
-That propably means that you have installed the library correctly !!
+That, hopefully, means that you have installed the library correctly !!

 #### STEP 3: Build fontconvert.c